What a joy it is doing animal paintings! There are so many interesting critters to paint.

 Depending on where they live, lions may be colored all the way from a warm tan to brown.
 This one is painted with a brown body to show off his light-colored mane.

-You can paint him, too with an easy tutorial.
+You can paint wildlife art, too with the step-by-step lion tutorial.

 Sometimes I just enjoy the critters for a long time before painting them.
 That's what happened with this giraffe painting.